 - heart disease, which was their leading cause of death

-- diabetes, which was two to three times more common for Pacific people than the national average, and could lead to heart disease, blindness and kidney damage
+- diabetes, which was two to three times as common for Pacific people as the national average, and could lead to heart disease, blindness and kidney damage

-- cancer – Pacific people had similar rates to other New Zealanders, but often did not seek treatment until the cancer was more advanced.
+- cancer – Pacific people had similar rates to other New Zealanders for most cancers, but often did not seek treatment until the cancer was more advanced.

 Reasons for poor health

-Pacific people were likely to suffer from lifestyle-related conditions such as heart disease and diabetes, which could be caused by:
+Pacific people were likely to suffer from chronic conditions such as heart disease and diabetes, which could be caused by:

 - obesity – a large proportion of Pacific people were overweight or obese